alpha-davidson/TensorBNN/docs/Setup.md

 ---

 # Setup
 All python code written here is intended to be used in Python3.
-The code is dependent upon the packages numpy, tensorflow, tensorflow-probability, and scipy.
+The code is dependent upon the packages numpy, emcee, tensorflow, tensorflow-probability, and scipy.

 Numpy and scipy can be installed through the command:

 ```
-pip3 install numpy scipy
+pip3 install numpy scipy emcee
 ```

 TensorFlow and TensorFlow-probability must be instaled separately.
 The TensorFlow version should be the most recent (2.3 at the moment).
 Using a 1.x version will not work, and neither will older versions of 2.
 It is also highly recomended that this code be run on a gpu due to its high computational complexity.
 TensorFlow for the gpu can be installed with the command: